-In February 2016, the Compensation Committee reviewed the compensation of our board of directors and approved increases for our non-employee directors, effective as of January 1, 2016, as follows:
+In January 2018, the Compensation Committee reviewed the compensation of our board of directors and approved increases for our non-employee directors, effective as of January 1, 2018, as follows:

-- · each new non-employee director will receive an initial grant of an option under our 2014 Plan to purchase 27,000 shares of common stock upon his or her initial election to our board of directors; - · each non-employee director who has served on our board of directors for at least six months will receive an annual grant of an option under our 2014 Plan to purchase 13,500 shares of common stock on the date of the first meeting of our board of directors held after each annual meeting of our stockholders; - · each non-employee director will receive an annual cash fee of \$37,500; - the lead independent director will receive an additional annual cash fee of \$15,000; - each non-employee director who is a member of the audit committee will receive an additional annual cash fee of \$9,000 (\$18,000 for the audit committee chairman); - each non-employee director who is a member of the compensation committee will receive an additional annual cash fee of \$6,250 (\$12,500 for the compensation committee chairman); and - each non-employee director who is a member of the nominating and corporate governance committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the nominating and corporate governance committee chairman).
+• each new non-employee director will receive an initial grant of an option under our 2014 Plan to purchase 36,000 shares of common stock upon his or her initial election to our board of directors;

+- each non-employee director who has served on our board of directors for at least six months will receive an annual grant of an option under our 2014 Plan to purchase 18,000 shares of common stock on the date of the first meeting of our board of directors held after each annual meeting of our stockholders; - each non-employee director will receive an annual cash fee of \$40,000; - the lead independent director will receive an additional annual cash fee of \$25,000; - each non-employee director who is a member of the audit committee will receive an additional annual cash fee of \$10,000 (\$20,000 for the audit committee chairman); - each non-employee director who is a member of the compensation committee will receive an additional annual cash fee of \$7,500 (\$15,000 for the compensation committee chairman); and - each non-employee director who is a member of the nominating and corporate governance committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the nominating and corporate governance committee chairman).

 The stock options granted to our non-employee directors will have an exercise price equal to the fair market value of our common stock on the date of grant and will expire ten years after the date of grant.
-The initial stock options granted to our future newly elected non-employee directors will, subject to the director's continued service on our board, vest with respect to one-third of the shares on each of the first, second, and third anniversaries of the grant date.
-The annual stock options granted to our non-employee directors will, subject to the director's continued service on our board, vest with respect to 100% of the shares on the first anniversary of the grant date.
+The initial stock options granted to our future newly elected non-employee directors is scheduled to, subject to the director's continued service on our board, vest with respect to one-third of the shares on each of the first, second, and third anniversaries of the grant date.
+The annual stock options granted to our non-employee directors is scheduled to, subject to the director's continued service on our board, vest with respect to 100% of the shares on the first anniversary of the grant date.